Dog Training Tips To Help You Get Started

 Where do you even start… There are lots of ways to start, a dog club, online videos, and books.
 All should be positive in their suggestions and remember, that just like us, all dogs are different and what excites one may not work for another.

 Jane’s first dog Sadie screamed with excitement through the first time she attended an obedience club.
 The people were supportive and encouraged Jane to return and not be embarrassed about their first go.
-We are so glad they did as she now excels at teaching and competing, brining a fountain of knowledge to the Orvis pack.
+We are so glad they did as she now excels at teaching and competing, bringing a fountain of knowledge to the Orvis pack.
 Be inspired to have a go and keep trying, even if you just try it for fun it’s a great way to bond with your four-legged friend!
+Even if you’re not sure how to start training your dog, there are great benefits of taking that first step.

-Jane’s not our only resident Dog expert – We also caught up with Richard Banbury, Director of European sales, who believes training is an excellent way to bond with your dog.
-Richard’s top tips: “One of the key things is building a relationship, and being able to maintain eye contact and connection with your young dog.
+Jane’s not our only resident Dog expert – We also caught up with Richard Banbury, Director of European sales, who believes training is an excellent way of improving your bond with your dog.
+Richard’s top dog training tips to help you get started: “One of the key things is building a relationship, and being able to maintain eye contact and connection with your young dog.
 If you feed dry kibble, try splitting their daily feed in half and use one half to reward positive behaviour.”

 Dog training takes time, patience and commitment.
 It’s key to get the basics down first and build slowly.